ankrutik/codenotes/fedora.md

 #linux/distro

 “Workstation” variant is meant for developers.

+**When updating Linux, check...**
+- Will **Gnome** be updated as part of the Linux update?
+	- Do your installed applications have an update for that Gnome version?
 # Installation
 - Fedora Media Writer to write bootloader to disk
 	- Can be used to run OS from USB
 - Needs RAID turned off in BIOS
 	- More of a Windows thing
 	- Switch to AHCI
 # Setup
-- Install via flatpak or Application Store
+- Install via `flatpak` or Application Store
 	- Intellij
 	- CopyQ
 		- Setup system shortcut to execute `copyq show`